shayded-exe/tuneup-prime/README.md

 - Library relocation
   - Relocate missing tracks
   - Provide a folder to search for tracks in
+- Imports playlists created on smart consoles like the Prime 4 or SC6000
 - Automatically backs up library before running
 - Supports Engine 1.6.x
 - Cross platform